-Guests are met upon arrival in Urumqi and are transferred to the Sheraton Urumqi hotel.
+Guests are met upon arrival in Urumqi and are transferred to the Wanda Vista hotel.
 This evening we will enjoy a Welcome Dinner.

 Today we will visit the Old City of Kashgar, with a history of more than 2,000 years.
 Uygur people have lived here for generations carving out a splendid society in the process.
 Kashgar old city was the renowned centre at the crossroads of the Southern and Middle Silk Roads in the past.
-Today, Kashgar Old City is still a cradle of culture, a burning torch to the memories of the past and is without doubt a step-back into the past in which you are a living part.
 Tonight, we stay for one night at the five-star Radisson Blu Hotel Kashgar.

-Today's special tour arrangements begin with Kashgar Sunday Bazaar.
-Its very remoteness is what makes the market so extraordinary; partly due to the exoticism of the produce for sale, partly because it is the only real place to shop in an area the size of western Europe.
-The population of Kashgar is reputedly swelled by 100,000 every Sunday for this market, but due to the difficulties of getting there, only a small fraction of these visitors are foreigners and therefore offers very much a unique experience on our journey.
+This morning's tour arrangements include a visit to the Kashgar Bazaar.
+The very remoteness of Kashgar is what makes the market so extraordinary; partly due to the exotic produce for sale, partly because it is the only real place to shop in an area the size of western Europe.

 Turpan is the location where the Flaming Mountains create a magnificent backdrop.
 First, we visit Jiaohe Ancient City which is one of the best preserved ancient cities in China, the ruins of the buildings are divided into temples, civilian dwellings and government offices, workshops and residential houses in the streets are still visible and time there is time spent in a world long disappeared.